Exceptions to Export Behavior

 -

-System-provided databases and feeds—The system does not export URL filtering category and reputation data, Cisco Intelligence Feed data, or the geolocation database (GeoDB).
-Make sure all the appliances in your deployment obtain up-to-date information from Cisco.
+System-provided databases and feeds—The Firewall Management Center does not export URL filtering category and reputation data, Cisco Intelligence Feed data, or the geolocation database (GeoDB).
+Each Firewall Management Center needs to obtain up-to-date information from Cisco.

 -

-Global Security Intelligence lists—The system exports Global Security Intelligence Block and Do Not Block lists associated with exported configurations.
+Global Security Intelligence lists—The Firewall Management Center exports Global Security Intelligence Block and Do Not Block lists associated with exported configurations.
 The import process converts these lists to user-created lists, then uses those new lists in the imported configurations.
 This ensures that imported lists do not conflict with existing Global Block and Do Not Block lists.
-To use Global lists on the importing management center, manually add the lists to your imported configurations.
+To use Global lists on the importing Firewall Management Center, manually add the lists to your imported configurations.

 -